apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

 [Netty](http://netty.io/) to listen for connections at port `5446`.

-The `acceptor` element contains a sub-element `factory-class`, this element defines the factory used to create acceptor instances.
-In this case we're using Netty to listen for connections so we use the Netty implementation of an `AcceptorFactory` to do this.
-Basically, the `factory-class` element determines which pluggable transport we're going to use to do the actual listening.
+The `acceptor` element contains a `URI` that defines the kind of Acceptor to create along with its configuration.
+The `schema` part of the `URI` defines the Acceptor type which can either be `tcp` or `vm` which is `Netty` or an In VM Acceptor respectively.
+For `Netty` teh host and the port of the `URI` define what host and port the Acceptor will bind to.
+For In VM the `Authority` part of the `URI` defines a unique server id.

-The `acceptor` element can also be configured with zero or more `param` sub-elements.
-Each `param` element defines a key-value pair.
-These key-value pairs are used to configure the specific transport, the set of valid key-value pairs depends on the specific transport be used and are passed straight through to the underlying transport.
+The `acceptor` can also be configured with a set of key, value pairs used to configure the specific transport, the set of valid key-value pairs depends on the specific transport be used and are passed straight through to the underlying transport.
+These are set on the `URI` as part of the query, like so:

-Examples of key-value pairs for a particular transport would be, say, to configure the IP address to bind to, or the port to listen at.

-Note that unlike versions before 2.4 an Acceptor can now support multiple protocols.
-By default this will be all available protocols but can be limited by either the now deprecated `protocol` param or by setting a comma seperated list to the newly added `protocols` parameter.
+    <acceptor name="netty">tcp://localhost:5446?sslEnabled=true;key-store-path=/path</acceptor>

 ## Understanding Connectors